waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Investigation: Team Rocket Hideout

 *   **Objective:** Find the secret Team Rocket entrance in Mahogany Town, as per Lance's instructions, and disable the radio signal.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 A switch at (19, 11) on B1F disables the security cameras.
 Both ladders on B1F are either dead ends or one-way exits.
+Interacting with Scientist Jed at (18, 12) causes him to move temporarily, but he blocks the path again.
-*   **Current Plan:** Since all obvious paths have been exhausted, my next step is to systematically re-investigate the central area of B1F after using the warp panel at (5, 15).
-I will re-interact with all objects and NPCs to check for missed triggers.
+*   **Current Plan:** All paths on B1F have been exhausted.
+My new hypothesis is that I need to trigger a battle to solve the inventory bug, which is preventing me from picking up items that may be required for progress.
+I will re-enter the hideout and test if the security cameras can still trigger battles.

 ## IV.
 Battle Discoveries & Type Chart